sacielo/markdown-cv/index.md

 _Preliminary Involvement_ in the founding proposal _(later dropped)_, dealing with EuroHPC JU funding regulations

 ### Software development
+`2025-Today`
+- Energy efficiency in heterogeneous hardware <br>
+Energy efficiency is, besides a mandatory goal of modern HPC, among the most proper metric to assess [how given hardware perform on specific benchmarks](https://zenodo.org/records/15163840), very informative for orienting developement and procurement choices.
+I have thus being designing tools [to automate such measurements](https://github.com/LRZ-BADW/DPEcho/blob/main/tools/deltaEnergy.sh), which may otherwise require techniques as heterogeneous as the condsidered hardware components.

 `2024-Today`
 - GPU Computing with Julia <br>
 The possibilities offered by Julia as a high-level, HPC language caught my attention, also in connection with [use cases by AstroLab teammates](https://doku.lrz.de/code-modernization-projects-10747323.html#CodeModernizationProjects-GPU-offloadingandParallelisationofGaPSE.jl(2024+)).